 Karen Carter has been at Bradfield School both as a student, a teacher, Assistant Head and then Head of Sixth Form before becoming an Assistant Headteacher in September 2020.
 With strong knowledge rooted in our community she works with the Quaity of Inclusion team and leads on student personal development, Careers and Pupil Premium students’ progress.

 Theresa Bullough joined the school in January 2023 as the SENDCo.
 An experienced SENDCo, she brings with her a wealth of experience working in secondary schools down South before relocating to Sheffield.

 Tom Carrington has been with the school for a long time, as a student and then joining as a teaching assistant, working as a Pupil Support Officer and then the Deputy Safeguarding Lead, before becoming the Designated Safeguarding Lead in 2021.
 He has an extensive knowledge of the local area, our families and the challenges many of our children face, and leads the work on safeguarding across the school.

 Tom Markham has been at the school for many years, working as a Head of Year for number of years before taking on the role of Associate Assistant Headteacher.
 Working with the Quality of Inclusion team, he leads on attendance and oversees the National Tutor Programme.

-As School Business Manager, Helen Durdy has been at the school for four years.
+As School Business Manager, Helen Durdy has been at the school for six years.
 With a background as Business Manager in both previous schools and the NHS, she again has a wide range of experience in premise management and maintaining financial stability.

 The combined experiences and skill sets of the members of the SLT, with a shared commitment to make Bradfield School a place where all students are heard, catered for and thrive, means that Bradfield School is now led by a strong, coherent team of practitioners at its core.